nicolaswith/parallelgdb/README.md

 	mkdir bin
 	make

-This will generate a `server` and a `client` executable in the `bin` directory.
+This will generate a `pgdbmaster` and a `pgdbslave` executable in the `bin` directory.

 If you only want a specific executable you can run

-	make server
+	make master

 or

-	make client
+	make slave

 to get the corresponding executable.